 Percentage of Income

 According to CBS MoneyWatch, some landlords require that you spend no more than a quarter of your pre-tax income on rent -- rent being the operative word.
 Forget utilities and other associated expenses for the moment.
 "Rent generally should not be more than 25 percent of your gross monthly salary," says Andy Solari, Realtor Associate at Re/Max Carrier Realtors in Brigantine, New Jersey.
 "If an individual's income is $4,000 a month, then the rent should be no higher than $1,000."

 Additional Housing Expenses

 Budgets lend themselves to tweaking and adjustments so you can get where you need -- or want -- to be.
 If 30 to 35 percent of your income won't provide for suitable accommodations, you can try moving money from one category to another.
 The 25-percent figure for rent is predicated on the assumption that you're going to spend another big chunk of money on things such as car payments and groceries.
-If your car is paid for so you don't have an auto loan, you might be able to spend more on rent.
+If you don't have an auto loan because your car is paid for, you might be able to spend more on rent.
 Fox Business says that when added all together, housing, food and transportation should take up no more than 55 to 60 percent of your budget.
 If you can cram down groceries and transportation to 20 percent, you could possibly increase the money that's available for rent to 40 percent.

 Explore Your Options